Sanglorian/orcus/Orcus Player Options - current.md

 Orcus is a work in progress.
 All feedback is welcome.

-# Races
+# Ancestries

-## Racial Traits
+## Ancestry Traits

-The description of each race includes racial traits that are common to members of that race.
-The following entries appear among the traits of most races.
+The description of each ancestry includes traits that are common to members of that ancestry.
+The following entries appear among the traits of most ancestries.

 ### Ability Score Increase(s)

-Every race increases one or more of a character's ability scores.
+Every ancestry increases one or more of a character's ability scores.

 ### Size

-Characters of most races are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
-Members of a few races are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
+Characters of most ancestries are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
+Members of a few ancestries are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
 The most important of these rules is that Small characters have trouble wielding two-handed weapons.

 ### Speed